• Home

 2. The Evening Shower (The Physical Reset)

 I always start my actual physical routine with a warm evening shower.
 A hot shower does more than just wash off the day—it triggers thermoregulation.
 The warm water increases blood flow to your skin, and when you step out, your core body temperature rapidly drops.
-This natural temperature dip mimics the body’s biological transition into sleep, signaling to your brain that it’s time to produce melatonin.
+This natural temperature dip mimics the body’s biological transition into sleep, signaling to your brain that it’s time to produce melatonin and to sleep.
+The hygiene component is important as well, it can remove the day’s sweat, environmental pollutants and allergens that can transfer to your bed.
+Energetically.
+I also use this as a way to “wash” off the energies of the days, clear my energy and reset completely.
 It’s a non-negotiable physical reset.

 3. The Minimalist Glow: Facial Oils & Intuitive Skincare

 Right after I step out of the shower, I lock in moisture with a super simple, low-maintenance skincare routine.
-I am not someone who uses a 10-step chemical regimen; instead, I listen to what my skin needs that evening.
+I am not someone who uses a 10-step skincare routine; instead, I listen to what my skin needs that evening.

 Other nights, if my skin is feeling a little extra tired or dry, I might throw on a hydrating skin mask while I wind down.
+I also have to time it so it’s on a day when I wash my hair because I don’t like doing a mask when my hair is freshly cleaned.
 Like everything else on this list, it’s not an everyday rule.
 It’s just a simple, deeply nourishing step to let my skin recover and glow overnight.

 4. The Internal Comfort: Castor Oil Pack & Heating Pad